RodrigoPrinheiro/Spliny/README.md

 #### by [Rodrigo Pinheiro][github]

+### About

+Spliny is a simple, decoupled, and ready to use solution for 3D splines in the Unity Engine, the splines work around the `PathCreator` behaviour which generates and loads the path in editor.

+Spliny offers a way to serialize paths into Unity's `ScriptableObjects` which can be used for a data-driven system that needs to load different fixed paths at runtime.
+This was exactly why spliny was made!

 ### How to use
 * Add a `PathCreator.cs` behaviour script to the object that will manage the spline

 ![splineMonobehaviour][behaviour]

 * You can now shape, save and load paths to your liking

 * You can create new behaviours using the created paths like the one in the `Examples` folder `MoveAlongPath.cs`.
+Here the lerp amount goes from `[0, 1]` and moves the object by that value percentage along the curve.
+Both the curve and the lerp amount can and should be set programmatically.

 ![movePathBehaviour][moveBehaviour]